13 minutes read|

 If you're working on something niche (say, Nordic family offices with a decarbonization focus), the Altss research team can deliver a curated LP list you can start contacting immediately.

-What’s coming next: Full LP coverage and GP-LP Connect
+What's Next: Full LP Coverage and GP-LP Connect

-The full LP module will extend Altss beyond family offices into broader institutional coverage—endowments, pensions, sovereigns, fund-of-funds, and more.
-Pricing for this module will be $15,500 / year / seat standard, with a $12,000 / seat tier for emerging managers who commit early.
+The full LP module extends Altss beyond family offices into broader institutional coverage—endowments, pensions, sovereigns, fund-of-funds, and more.
+Pricing for this module is $15,500 / year / seat standard, with a $12,000 / seat tier for emerging managers.

 PitchBook — Excellent for Deals, Limited for LP Outreach